yangaound/dbman/README.md

 ```

 ### class ``dbman.Manipulator``(connection=None, **kwargs):
 	This class used for database I/O. argument `connection` should be a connection object, if `connection` is None,
 	`kwargs` will be passed to `dbman.Connector` to obtains a connection, otherwise wraps the `connection` and ignores `kwargs`.

 ### Manipulator.todb(table, table_name, mode='insert', with_header=True, slice_size=128, duplicate_key=())
-"""Write database method.<br />
+	Write database method.<br />
 	:param table: data container, a `petl.util.base.Table` or a sequence like: [header, row1, row2...]. <br />
 	:param table_name: the name of a table in this schema.<br />
 	:param mode:<br />
 	    execute SQL INSERT INTO Statement if mode equal to 'insert'.<br />
 	    execute SQL REPLACE INTO Statement if mode equal to 'replace'.<br />
 	    execute SQL INSERT ...
 ON DUPLICATE KEY UPDATE` Statement if mode equal to 'update'.<br />
 	    execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if mode equal to 'truncate'.<br />
 	:param duplicate_key: it must be present if the argument mode is 'update', otherwise it will be ignored.<br />
 	:param with_header: specify True(default) if the argument table with header, otherwise specify False.<br />
 	:param slice_size: the table will be slice to many subtable with slice_size, 1 transaction for 1 subtable.<br />
-:return: affectted row number"""
+	:return: affectted row number
 ```
 >>> from dbman import Manipulator
 >>>